-Are you a technology enthusiast who likes to own a current model smartphone?
+Are you a technology enthusiast who likes to own the current model smartphone?
 Are you looking for a new phone in Canada that is also a good value for the money?
 Are you uncertain of which option for a phone to go with: a no-money-down, contract locked phone, or a contract-free unlocked phone (BYOP)?
 If you are considering between these two options then this article is for you.
 You will get a comprehensive comparison of the pros and cons as well as a price comparison here to make sure that you make the right choice when you buy your new smartphone.

 Features Of A Contract Phone & A BYOP (Bring Your Own Phone) Before making a choice, it is important to understand what these two types of phones entail.
 Firstly, a Contract Phone is the one that you buy from a carrier that comes with a monthly/annual plan.
 These phones are locked to one carrier or a phone service provider for one to two years, which means that you cannot change a carrier for that period - without paying a large penalty to break the contract.
 Secondly, a Bring Your Own Phone or BYOP (no-contract phone) is when you buy a phone separately and then choose a monthly/yearly/pay-as-you-go plan of your choice.
 It gives you a lot of flexibility in terms of choosing the phone, plan and changing the carrier whenever you would like.

 Pros & Cons Of A Contract Phone Versus A No Contract Phone